mattlubbers/Udacity-SDC-Lane_Lines/README.md

 ```
 ![final](/assets/final.png)

 After these parameters were tuned, the entire dataset of test images was processed through the perception pipeline to create output images.
 Furthermore, this perception pipeline was then used to construct weighted lane lines for a continuous video, to indicate the robustness and accuracy of this processing method.

-The first step is to apply a grayscale filter and a Gaussian Blur to the original input image:
+An example of this video can be found [here](/test_videos_output/solidWhiteRight.mp4).

 Reflection
 ---
 **Shortcomings**

 The hough lines overlayed with the input images matched fairly well, however they were not a perfect match for thickness, nor the angle alignment.
 Furthermore, upon playing the video of the continuous image processing, it is clear that the current parameters selected were approximately 80% accurate, and resulted in large angle discrepencies that were unreasonable for lane lines.

 **Possible Improvements**